Fat Slow Triathlete?? teamE4E???

 The term “Fat Slow Triathlete” has little to do with weight, quickness, ability, or even triathlon’s.
 It is meant to provide an inclusive atmosphere for the adult onset athlete, where support and acceptance can go a long way in bringing everyone to a healthier lifestyle.
 It’s way of thinking that doesn’t allow for obstacles to get in the way of the things you want to achieve.
 If you’re “fat” … so what?
 “Slow”? ….so what?
 It’s a way of saying, yes I am Fat (or obese, or overly tall, or old, or young), and I am slow (or injured, or tired) but I can get off the couch and train, and I can compete in and complete any race I set my mind to complete.

 On September 2nd, 2013, I turned 50 years old.
-As with most people these days I do not feel 50.
-It is shocking to me to think I am in my 50’s.
-I look in the mirror and do not see a 51 year old man.
+As with most people these days I do not feel like I am in my 50’s.
 I have very little gray, and the gray I have is in my beard.
 I have a full head of hair.
 I have no wrinkling.
 The man looking back at me cannot be 51!

 But, alas, he is … And this is where my concern for friends and family come in …